robolab-pavia/slr-kit/slrkit.md

 * `--config | -c CONFIG`: specifies a different configuration file than the default one;
 * `--directory | -d DIRECTORY`: specifies the path to the directory with the results of the optimization phase;
 * `--uuid | -u UUID`: UUID of the model stored in the result directory.
-This option is ignored if the `--directory` option is not given;
 * `--id ID`: 0-based id of the model stored in the result directory.
 The associaction between id and model is stored in the `results.csv` file of the result directory.
 This file is sorted by coherence so the id 0 is the best model.
-This option is ignored if the `--directory` option is not given or the `--uuid` option is present.
 If both `--uuid` and this option are missing and the `--directory` is present, `--id` is assumed with value 0.

 The `--config` and the `--direcotry` are mutually exclusive.
+Also, the `--uuid` and the `--id` option are mutally exclusive.
 The `--directory`, in conjunction with the `--uuid` or the `--id`, allows the user to select one model of a run of the `optimize_lda` command (or the `lda_ga.py` script).
+If one of the `--uuid/--id` option is present, the `--directory` is required, otherwise the command ends with an error.

 This command runs the `lda.py` script.
 The `lda` sub-command uses, by default, the `lda.toml` configuration file that has the following structure: